watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 This design is consistent with ISO-aligned governance frameworks, where human authority and documented evidence coexist.

-In practice, operators frequently recognize identity convergence instantly — a moment often described as “this is it.”
+In practice, operators frequently recognize identity convergence instantly — a moment often described as "this is it."
 Detailed reasoning follows afterwards: proportion integrity, silhouette balance, face/body style coherence, and rendering regime stability.

 CIP formalizes this operational reality.
 Holistic recognition triggers inspection; inspection produces the documented explanation required for governance.